 Be Proactive and Participate in Your Case

-If you have the opportunity to be involved in a case and that case has the potential to impact your present life and future, then be proactive, protect yourself and be involved in the case.
-Vacating default orders can sometimes be an uphill battle depending on the circumstances.
-The best way to avoid this all is to simply file your written Appearance and Answer in a timely manner.
+If you have the opportunity to be involved in a case and that case has the potential to impact your present life and future, then be proactive.
+Protect yourself, and be involved in your case.
+Getting the court to “throw out” or vacating default orders can sometimes be an uphill battle depending on the circumstances.
+The best way to avoid this all is to simply respond to the lawsuit by filing your written Appearance and Answer in a timely manner.